DivyaDileep2210/Data-Analytics-Projects/Histopathology Oral Cancer Detection/readme.md

 ## INTRODUCTION :
 Histopathology oral cancer detection using CNN involves training a deep learning model (CNN) on a large dataset of histopathological images of oral tissues.
 The CNN learns to recognize patterns and features indicative of cancerous or non-cancerous tissues.
 After training, the model can assist pathologists by quickly and accurately identifying oral cancer in new biopsy samples.
 ## FEATURES :
-📍 High Accuracy...
+📍 High Accuracy<br>
-📍 Rapid Analysis...
+📍 Rapid Analysis
 📍 Consistency
 📍 Potential for early detection
 📍 Scalability